 Fairfield Electric has been managing peak demand for many years through its water heater load management program as well as voltage control.
 The Beat the Peak program has the potential to have a bigger impact on controlling demand costs.

-During a Beat the Peak period, which will typically last only a few hours, members will be encouraged to reduce use of power-intensive activities.
-These are a few of the actions members can take:
+During a Beat the Peak period, which typically lasts only a few hours, members will be encouraged to reduce their use of power-intensive activities.
+Here are a few actions members can take:

-Adjust thermostats by 3 degrees – moving higher during summer afternoons and evenings and lower during mornings in the winter.
+- Adjust thermostats by three degrees – moving higher during summer afternoons and evenings, and lower during mornings in the winter

 Sign up today to receive Beat the Peak alerts by text message, email or phone call.